When Should We (Not) Interpret Linear IV Estimands as LATE?: Negative Weights in Linear IV

 \begin{uassumption}{PS}[Instrument propensity score] $e(X) = X \alpha$. \end{uassumption}

 Assumption \ref{ass:ps} holds automatically when $Z$ is randomized, and also when all covariates are discrete and the model for covariates is saturated.
 (This is why the statement of the theoretical results below only invokes Assumption \ref{ass:ps} and does not separately mention saturated specifications.)
-Assumption \ref{ass:ps} may also provide a good approximation to $e(X)$ in other situations, especially when $X$ includes powers and cross-products of original covariates.
-This assumption is very important. \cite{BBMT2022} determine that Assumption \ref{ass:ps} is necessary for the linear IV estimand to maintain its interpretation as a convex combination of conditional LATEs.
+Assumption \ref{ass:ps} may also provide a good approximation to $e(X)$ in other situations, especially when $X$ includes powers and cross-products of the original covariates.
+This assumption is critical. \cite{BBMT2022,BBMT2025} determine that Assumption \ref{ass:ps} is necessary for the IV and 2SLS estimands to maintain their interpretation as a convex combination of conditional LATEs.

 Let us first consider the case of weak monotonicity.
-The following result clarifies the lack of causal interpretability of the linear IV estimand in this context.
+The following result shows that the interpretation of the linear IV estimand is very unappealing in this context.

 \begin{theorem} Suppose that Assumptions \ref{ass:iv}, \ref{ass:cm}, and \ref{ass:ps} hold.
 Then